saras-daton/AmazonAds/README.md

 - Consolidation - Different marketplaces/Store/account & different brands would have similar raw Daton Ingested tables, which are consolidated into one table with column distinguishers brand & store
 - Deduplication - Based on primary keys, the data is De-duplicated and the latest records are only loaded into the consolidated stage tables
 - Incremental Load - Models are designed to include incremental load which when scheduled would update the tables regularly
-- Standardisation -
+- Standardization -
 	- Currency Conversion (Optional) - Raw Tables data created at Marketplace/Store/Account level may have data in local currency of the corresponding marketplace/store/account.
-Values that are in local currency are standardised by converting to desired currency using Daton Exchange Rates data.
+Values that are in local currency are Standardized by converting to desired currency using Daton Exchange Rates data.
 	  Prerequisite - Exchange Rates connector in Daton needs to be present - Refer [this](https://github.com/saras-daton/currency_exchange_rates)
 	- Time Zone Conversion (Optional) - Raw Tables data created at Marketplace/Store/Account level may have data in local timezone of the corresponding marketplace/store/account.
-DateTime values that are in local timezone are standardised by converting to specified timezone using input offset hours.
+DateTime values that are in local timezone are Standardized by converting to specified timezone using input offset hours.

 #### Prerequisite
 Daton Integrations for